redox-os/book/src/ch09-01-including-programs.md

 make qemu
 ```

 Assuming you built the default configuration `desktop` for `x86_64`, none of the Redox games (e.g. `/usr/bin/minesweeper`) have been included yet.

 - On your Redox emulation, log into the system as user `user` with an empty password.
 - Open a `Terminal` window by clicking on the icon in the toolbar at the bottom of the Redox screen, and type `ls /usr/bin`.
 You will see that `minesweeper` **is not** listed.
 - Type `Ctrl-Alt-G` to regain control of your cursor, and click the upper right corner of the Redox window to exit QEMU.

-### Set up your Configuration
+### Setup your Configuration

-Read through [Configuration Settings](./ch02-07-configuration-settings.md).
-Then do the following.
+Read the [Configuration Settings](./ch02-07-configuration-settings.md) page and follow the commands below.

-- From your `redox` base directory, copy an existing configuration, then edit it.
+- From your `redox` base directory, copy an existing configuration and edit it.

 ```sh
 cd ~/tryredox/redox